imanishbarnwal/campushub-101/README.md

 - [Nayan Kumar Sinha](https://github.com/Nayan-Sinha), It was a great session, kudos to you guys 👍
 - [Sandipa Jana](https://github.com/sandipa573), It was a great session.
-- [Riddhith Banerjee](https://github.com/Riddhith),It was a nice session, really enjoyed it -[Aindrila Das](https://github.com/aindrila61/a.github.io),Thanks for the great session.
+- [Riddhith Banerjee](https://github.com/Riddhith),It was a nice session, really enjoyed it
+- [Aindrila Das](https://github.com/aindrila61/a.github.io),Thanks for the great session.